fhdsl/personas/Reviewed/100-tr-res-analytics.md

 ## Nature of Interactions with Data and Tools
-- Accesses raw clinical EHR data and does appropriate data cleaning and transformation to meet the needs of data requests for research use cases.
+- accesses raw clinical EHR data
+- does appropriate data cleaning and transformation to meet the needs of data requests for research use cases
+- merges and harmonizes datasets with other, non-EHR based datasets in use for research
-- Creates data dashboards and summarized data sets to support researchers leveraging data for study planning and feasibility studies.
+- creates data dashboards and summarized data sets to support researchers leveraging data for study planning and feasibility studies

 ## Data Domain and Types of Interest
-- Unprocessed clinical EHR data
+- unprocessed clinical EHR data
-- Associated, processed clinical genomic data sets such as mutation data, cohort-analyzed gene expression data,
+- associated, processed clinical genomic data sets such as mutation data, cohort-analyzed gene expression data,
-- Unstructured laboratory and other clinical data reports that require data extraction, parsing and curation prior to integration with associated datasets.
+- unstructured laboratory and other clinical data reports that require data extraction, parsing and curation prior to integration with associated datasets.

 ## Software Expertise, Attitude and Use